The-Powerpuff-Rangers/ecoseva-backend/README.md

 - Open the project in Visual Studio Code.
 - Install the Remote Development extension pack.
 - Open the Command Palette (Ctrl/Cmd + Shift + P) and select "Remote-Containers: Reopen in Container".
-- Wait for the devcontainer to build and start.
+- Wait for the `devcontainer` to build and start.
 This may take several minutes the first time.
-- Create a .env file in the project root and set the required environment variables (e.g. SECRET_KEY, DEBUG, DATABASE_URL).
+- Create a `.env` file in the project root and set the required environment variables (e.g. `SECRET_KEY`, `DEBUG`, `DATABASE_URL`).
-- Run the migrations by running python manage.py migrate.
+- Run the migrations by running `python manage.py migrate`.
-- Start the development server by running python manage.py runserver.
+- Start the development server by running `python manage.py runserver`.
 - Visit http://localhost:8000/ in your web browser to view the project.

 ## Swagger UI Support

 This project includes support for Swagger UI, which provides a user-friendly interface for exploring and testing the project's API endpoints.
 To use Swagger UI, follow these steps:

-- Start the development server by running python manage.py runserver.
+- Start the development server by running `python manage.py runserver`.
 - Visit http://localhost:8000/api/schema/docs in your web browser to view the Swagger UI page.
 - Use the interface to explore the API endpoints and test them by sending requests.